CarolynKolaczyk/Basketball-position-prediction/README.md

 ## Description
- This is a personal extension of an academic project, with the goal of predicting the position of basketball players, using their attributes.
+ This is a personal extension of an academic project, with the goal of predicting the position of basketball players using their attributes.

 ## Data
 The dataset is sourced from stats.nba.com via the NBA API, and hosted on Kaggle (https://www.kaggle.com/wyattowalsh/basketball).